Popular Cat Breeds

 Burmese

-Burmese cats are medium-sized felines with strong, muscular bodies, rounded heads, and expressive gold eyes.
-These affectionate and intelligent kitties may descend from an ancient breed in Myanmar (formerly Burma), but they were officially bred in the United States in the 1930s.
+Burmese cats are medium-sized felines with strong, muscular bodies, rounded heads, & expressive gold eyes.
+These affectionate & intelligent kitties may descend from an ancient breed in Myanmar (formerly Burma), but they were officially bred in the United States in the 1930s.

 This breed is vulnerable to a genetic skeletal disorder, but it can be ruled out with a simple DNA test, so you should be able to buy or adopt one with confidence in its health.
 A Burmese will likely get along with everyone in a family, including friendly dogs, so it makes a charming addition to just about any household.